AMReX-Codes/amrex/_sources/Basics.rst.txt

         end do
       end subroutine f1

-Here amrex\_fort\_module is a Fortran module in  and amrex\_real is a Fortran kind parameter that matches amrex::Real in .
-In this example, we assume the spatial dimension is 3.
+Here :fortran:`amrex_fort_module` is a Fortran module in AMReX and :fortran:`amrex_real` is a Fortran kind parameter that matches :cpp:`amrex::Real` in C++.
+In this example, we assumed the spatial dimension is 3.
 In 2D, the function interface is different.
-In Section [sec:basics:fortran], we will present a dimension agnostic approach using macros provided by .
+In the section on :ref:`sec:basics:fortran`, we will present a dimension-agnostic approach using macros provided by AMReX.

-MFIter only loops over grids owned by this process.
+:cpp:`MFIter` only loops over grids owned by this process.
 For example, suppose there are 5 Boxes in total and processes 0 and 1 own 2 and 3 Boxes, respectively.
 That is the MultiFab on process 0 has 2 FArrayBoxes, whereas there are 3 FArrayBoxes on process 1.
 Thus the numbers of iterations of MFIter are 2 and 3 on processes 0 and 1, respectively.

-In the example above, MultiFab is assumed to have a single component.
-If it has multiple component, we can call int nc = mf.nComp() to get the number of components and pass it to the kernel function.
+In the example above, :cpp:`MultiFab` is assumed to have a single component.
+If it has multiple component, we can call :cpp:`int nc = mf.nComp()` to get the number of components and pass :cpp:`it` to the kernel function.

-There is only one MultiFab in the example above.
+There is only one :cpp:`MultiFab` in the example above.
 Below is an example of working with multiple MultiFabs.
-Note that these two MultiFabs are not necessarily built on the same BoxArray.
+Note that these two MultiFabs are not necessarily built on the same :cpp:`BoxArray`.
-But they must have the same DistributionMapping, and their BoxArrays are typically related (e.g., they are different due to index types).
+But they must have the same :cpp:`DistributionMapping`, and their BoxArrays are typically related (e.g., they are different due to index types).

+.. highlight:: c++

 ::